deepotrus/deepotrus/README.md

-- 👋 Hi, I’m @deepotrus, yes i am
+- 👋 Hi, I’m @deepotrus
 - 👀 I’m interested in things
 - 🌱 I’m currently learning something
-- 💞️ I’m not looking to collaborate
+- 💞️ I’m looking to collaborate
 - 📫 How to reach me?
-Don't
+Here

 <!---
 deepotrus/deepotrus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.